Table of Contents

 What is quantum computing

 Quantum computing refers to computing technology based on the principles of quantum theory, a theory of matter and energy based on the concept of quantum mechanics.
-Quantum mechanics is a fundamental theory in physics that describes nature at the smallest scales of energy levels of atoms and subatomic particles.
+Mechanics is a fundamental theory in quantum physics that describes nature at the smallest scales of energy levels of atoms and subatomic particles.
 Quantum computing is based on quantum-mechanical phenomena such as superposition and entanglement.

 What are qubits?